arhohuttunen/coding-revolution/content/post/spring-boot-testing-introduction.md

 To learn more about `MockWebServer` take a look at the [Testing Spring Boot WebClient With MockWebServer](/spring-boot-webclient-mockwebserver) article.

 Some people think that your integration tests have to always test the entire application.
 As we already saw it's possible to write integration tests for smaller slices too.
-We can call tests that load the entire application context with `@SpringBooTest` **broad integration tests**.
+We can call tests that load the entire application context with `@SpringBootTest` **broad integration tests**.

 To learn more about `@SpringBootTest` take a look at the [Spring Boot Integration Testing](/spring-boot-integration-testing) article.